-Grow Your Own Jerusalem Artichokes
+Grow Your Own Edible Sunchokes

 Key Benefits:

-- Easy to Grow: Requires minimal care.
+- Easy to Grow: Requires minimal care once established.

-- Perennial: Comes back year after year.
+- Perennial: Comes back year after year for continuous harvests.

 Frequently Asked Questions